-A few weeks ago I wrote about how important flea and tick protection was for both your family and your pets.
+A few weeks ago I wrote about how important flea and ticks protection was for both your family and your pets.
 Today I am going to share the three places fleas and ticks are most prevalent and where to look out for them.

 Both fleas and ticks flourish in warm climates.
-The ideal temperature for these parasites is within the 70 to 85 degree range, but they can live in cooler and warmer temperatures as well.
+The ideal temperature for these parasites is within the 70 to 85-degree range, but they can live in cooler and warmer temperatures as well.
 This means we are all pretty much in flea and tick season right now.

 Ticks and fleas require a high humidity level, ideally around 70 percent.
 Perfect conditions here in Central Va.
 Be grateful if you live somewhere without much humidity.

 We have a wooded area in our back yard which is a hosting ground for ticks.
 Ticks generally live in the woods, where they can easily find warm-blooded hosts like rabbits, squirrels, and deer.
 Fleas tend to like dark spaces around homes, like the crawl space or under bushes.

 Suburban and rural areas are quite comfortable for both fleas and ticks — you could easily catch fleas in a dog park, and ticks can be present in gardens if there are deer around.
 They love the shaded areas of your home so keep grasses cut short.

 So what can you do to help prevent fleas and ticks on your pets?